 - Any tent or inflatable structure must be at least 1.5 m from any fire hydrants, Siamese connections and natural gas control valves.

-- For a conference-type event and when the number of people exceeds 200 in the room, any non-fixed seats in a single row must be attached in groups of at least 8 seats.
-In rows of fewer than 8 seats, the seats must be joined together.
+- For a conference type arrangement and where the number of persons in the room exceeds 100, non-fixed seats in a row shall be attached in groups of at least eight seats.
+Seats in a row of less than eight seats shall be attached to each other.

 - For a banquet-type event, maintain a space of at least 1400 mm between the tables of two consecutive rows.
 Dead-end aisles are also limited to 6 m.